Society doesn’t talk enough about erectile dysfunction.

 At Capitol Physical Therapy, we have dedicated physical therapists for men who can help with your erectile dysfunction.

-We recognize this can be a sensitive issue, but it’s not as rare as you might think.
+We recognize this is often a sensitive issue, but it’s not as rare as you might think.

 A landmark study, the Massachusetts Male Aging Study, found that more than half of men will experience some sort of erectile dysfunction in their lives.

-We promise to approach it with discretion, focusing on how to get you feeling better.
+We promise to approach it with discretion, focusing on how to get you to feel better.

 Book your appointment with Capitol Physical Therapy today.